danielscholl/azure-automation-arm/README.md

 | _scaleSetServerSize_      | Standard_A1         | Virtual Machine ScaleSet Size              |
 | _scaleSetInstanceCount_   | 2                   | Number of Instances in VMSS                |

 The following cli command can be used to retrieve a service principal.

 `az ad user show --upn user@email.com --query objectId -otsv`

+To get the OMS Workspace Id and Key the portal must be used.

+1. Go to the Microsoft Operations Management Suite
+  - Connected Sources
+  - Windows SErvers

 ### Setup